The trusts industry worldwide is a large, mature and increasingly competitive one.

-The Trustees Act creates the statutory framework, outlining the powers and duties of trustees and setting out provisions in relation to the investment of trust funds and the powers of the court (mostly in relation to the appointment of new trustees and vesting orders).
+The Trustees Act creates the statutory framework, outlining the powers and duties of trustees and setting out provisions in relation to the investment of trust funds and the powers of the court.

 In order to commence an action under the bankruptcy law, it must be demonstrated that the settlor is resident or domiciled in Gibraltar or that an ‘act of bankruptcy’ has been committed in Gibraltar.

 Private Trust Company

 The recent introduction of legislation governing the operation of private trust companies provides greater legislative protection and certainty and encourages potential clients to consider Gibraltar as an attractive jurisdiction in which to establish a private trust company structure.